 A (Very) Brief History of SCADA

 Before we can look at where SCADA is heading, let's have a quick history lesson to better understand how it’s developed over the years.
-That way, we can see how SCADA has been shaped over time into the set of systems we’re familiar with.
+That way, we can see how application of SCADA in industry has been shaped over time into the set of systems we’re familiar with.

 If you’re all about the future, skip ahead to the next section and we’ll meet you down there.